data-geek-astronomy/Human-Emotion-Recognition-from-Text-and-Voice-Data/README.md

 # Human-Emotion-Recognition-from-Text-and-Voice-Data

-Human Emotion Recognition from Text and Voice Data This project is an advanced system designed to recognize human emotions from both textual and voice data.
-It incorporates cutting-edge technologies including deep learning, Natural Language Processing (NLP), and audio processing.
-The system achieves an accuracy of 87% in emotion recognition, contributing significantly to fields like human-computer interaction, customer service, and mental health support systems.
+# Human Emotion Recognition from Text and Voice Data

+This project is a cutting-edge system designed to recognize human emotions from both textual and voice data.
+Utilizing advanced technologies such as deep learning, Natural Language Processing (NLP), and audio processing, the system boasts an impressive accuracy of 87%.
+Its applications are vast, including enhancements in human-computer interaction, customer service, and mental health support systems.

-Features
+## Features
-Text data processing using BERT for contextualized embeddings.
+- Emotion recognition from text data using BERT for contextualized embeddings.
-Voice data processing using Mel-Frequency Cepstral Coefficients (MFCCs), CNNs, and RNNs for sequence modeling.
+- Voice data processing with Mel-Frequency Cepstral Coefficients (MFCCs), CNNs, and RNNs.
-A unified model combining features from both text and audio data using LSTMs and a Multi-Layer Perceptron (MLP).
+- A unified LSTM and MLP-based model to integrate text and audio features.
-Evaluation metrics including precision, F1-score, and accuracy.
+- Evaluation metrics implementation: precision, F1-score, and accuracy.

-Installation
+## Installation
-Ensure you have Python 3.x installed on your system.
-Then, install the required dependencies:
+Ensure Python 3.x is installed on your system.
+Install the required dependencies using:

-bash
-Copy code
-pip install -r requirements.txt
+* pip install -r requirements.txt

 Project Structure
-text_processing/: Contains code for processing text data using BERT. voice_processing/: Contains code for voice data processing, including feature extraction. model/: Contains the LSTM and MLP model for emotion recognition. evaluation/: Contains code for evaluating the model (precision, F1-score, accuracy). main.py: Main script to run the project.
+* text_processing/: Code for processing text data with BERT.
+* voice_processing/: Code for voice data processing and feature extraction.
+* model/: LSTM and MLP model for emotion recognition.
+* evaluation/: Code for model evaluation (precision, F1-score, accuracy).
+* main.py: Main script to run the project.

-Usage
+## Usage
-To run the project, execute the main.py script:

-bash
-Copy code
+Execute the project with the following command:

 python main.py

-Contributing
+## Contributing
-Contributions to this project are welcome.
-Please ensure that any pull requests or changes adhere to the existing coding style and structure.
+Contributions to this project are welcomed.
+Ensure that pull requests or changes are consistent with the existing code style and structure.

-License
-This project is licensed under [SPECIFY LICENSE].
-For more information, see LICENSE file.

-Acknowledgments
-Thanks to the developers of the BERT model and Hugging Face Transformers library.
-Appreciation for the libraries and technologies used in this project.